 First, an invaluable function that R provides, related to non-parametric tests is

-rank(), which can be used to find the sum of the ranks for sample data, even accomodating ties!
+rank(), which can be used to find the sum of the ranks for sample data, even accommodating ties!
 Consider the following example:

-Suppose a test for independence of judgement was administered to three different groups of students.
-The higher the score, the more independent the person is in judgement (i.e., the person is not easily influenced b another person's opinions).
+Suppose a test for independence of judgment was administered to three different groups of students.
+The higher the score, the more independent the person is in judgment (i.e., the person is not easily influenced b another person's opinions).
 Group A includes premedical students ($n=11$), Group B includes English majors ($n=10$) and Group C includes psychology majors ($n=11$).

 We will do a Kruskal-Wallis test (the long way)...